-Set against a background of discontent and riot in London and Paris, A Tale of Two Cities is the story of the impoverished standing up against the aristocratic.
+Set against a background of discontent and riots in London and Paris, A Tale of Two Cities is the story of the impoverished standing up against the aristocratic.
 There's drama, battle, comedy and – of course – a love story.
-In true Dickens style the novel is epic, witty and vivid.

 |Nearest tube||Baker Street (underground)|